apache/iceberg-docs/README.md

 # How the Website is Deployed

+**Note**: If you are a release manager looking to release a new version of the website as part of an Iceberg release, please refer to the [Documentation Release](https://iceberg.apache.org/how-to-release/#documentation-release) section of the **How to Release** page.

 ## Landing Page Deployment

 The landing page site is automatically deployed to the root of the `asf-site` branch by the `deploy-landing-page`